Our Guide to Cleaning a Microwave: 5 Easy Hacks (No Scrubbing)

 If your microwave has unpleasant odors, lemon and vinegar can help neutralize them:

-d.
-Alternatively, you can use a bowl of water with a few tablespoons of white vinegar for deodorizing.
+- Alternatively, for deodorizing, you can use a bowl of water with a few tablespoons of white vinegar.

 7. Cleaning using Steam Microwave cleaner packs